jotruebl/TheShameOfMountPleasant/index.md

 with highlighted sections emphasizing the gap between her rent and current market rates.
 The first newspaper clipping appeared shortly after the tenant's refusal to voluntarily increase her rent.
-The article's subtitle read "Two-bedroom apartments near $3,000 a month", closely echoeing a section in the landlord's request for rent increase, which read "The average rent for a one-bedroom apartment is now $1,828.00 while the average rent for a two-bedroom is $2,916.00."
+The article's subtitle read "Two-bedroom apartments near $3,000 a month", closely echoing a section in the landlord's request for rent increase, which read "The average rent for a one-bedroom apartment is now $1,828.00 while the average rent for a two-bedroom is $2,916.00."